Effects of Hail on

 Hail which strikes the roof at a 90° angle is more likely to cause shingle fractures, while hail that strikes the roof obliquely is more likely to result in spots of granule loss.

-Colder temperature will be more likely to cause fractures as the asphalt will be more brittle than in warmer weather.
+Colder temperature will be more likely to cause fractures than in warmer weather.

 Roof deck conditions

 Solid roof decks on moderately spaced trusses offer better support to the shingle surface in resisting hail damage.
 Shingles on rotted or flimsy decking can be more easily fractured.